zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

 ### Continuous Delivery

-We want to give the developers the possibility of downloading a packaged version of the application, in both shipping (optimized) and debug (with debug symbols, `check`, `ensure`, and so on) version and at the same time setup the `gitlab-ci.yml` file in order to generate automatically builds at fixed time intervals (this option can be configured by Gitlab itself using the web interface).
+We want to give the developers the possibility of downloading a packaged version of the application, in both shipping (optimized) and debug (with debug symbols, `check`, `ensure`, and so on) version and at the same time set up the `gitlab-ci.yml` file in order to generate automatically builds at fixed time intervals (this option can be configured by Gitlab itself using the web interface).

 For this reason, instead of directly defining the jobs we define *templates*.
 These templaces will be then used for both the *manual* and the *scheduled* jobs.